I Will Love Again: Composition and lyrics

 "I Will Love Again" was written by Paul Barry and Mark Taylor, with production being handled by Taylor and Brian Rawling.
 It is an uptempo dance-pop and Europop song, being known for having a "powerhouse optimistic" production.
 Lyrically, the song tells a story about a "broken-hearted Fabian proclaiming strength in the midst of turmoil, swearing that love will come her way once more."
 Fabian commented on the song, saying: "I love the lyric.
 It’s very empowering and so simple.
 As much as someone may be broken-hearted and feeling like this is the end of the world, someone new comes along through a completely different door, and the magic appears again.
 I love raising my arms and singing this to an audience because it so relates to reality.
 It’s a real, simple, human lyric.
 It doesn’t teach, indoctrinate, or wag a finger.
 It just tells it like we all know it."
 She further elaborated on the track:

 "It gives hope through the darkest moments, and it shows that hope doesn't have an expiration date.
 Believing in love doesn't have an expiration date.
 And that's what I love about that song.
 To me, there's something even deeper about that song, which is the joy that is carried by the track.
 It could've been very dramatic, but the paradox is that the theme of the song carries joy, and joy carries the theme of the song.
 That’s what makes it a timeless track."

 Critical reception

 Most critics were positive towards the track.
 Chuck Taylor of Billboard positively reviewed the song as her first foray into English, describing it as "an amazing, sky-sweeping delivery that packs emotion behind the beat and the kind of powerhouse chops that you’re simply not going to believe."
 Mark Hamlin, program director of a Chicago adult contemporary radio, praised her range and vocals as "incredible" and how she has "a beautiful voice".
 Judy Wieder from The Advocate called it an "irresistible dance hit", an adjective also echoed by Gavin Report, while Erica Russell of PopCrush named it a "sweeping, bittersweet dance track."
 William Ruhlmann picked the track as the "album's best track" in his AllMusic review.
-The Dooyoo website agreed, rating it 10 out of 10 stars, labelling "the strongest track on the album - a real pop song with great uptempo beat."